 "Several years ago, I had a health issue come up that required all my teeth to needing to be pulled.
 Dr. Wilson did a wonderful job of it.
 The whole staff was very supportive.
 I was not able to get dentures tight away.
 I have recently started the process to get my dentures.
 Once again Dr. T and his staff are very supportive and helpful.
 I would recommend them with an A+ or a 10.
-The office is very clean and modern."- D.M. / Google / Oct 02, 2017
+The office is very clean and modern."- Google User / Google / Nov 10, 2017

 What to Expect